pd-projects/hugo-puredata.info/content/objects/pdcontrol.md

 last_update: '0.49'
 inlets:
   1st:
-  - type: args <float>
-    description: outputs patch's argument.
-Optional float sets level (0, this patch, 1, its owner, and so on).
   - type: browse <symbol>
     description: open a URL given by the symbol.
   - type: dir <float, symbol>